usdot-jpo-ode/wzdx/README.md

 Inspired by [GTFS](https://developers.google.com/transit/gtfs/reference/), USDOT launched WZDx to jumpstart the voluntary adoption of a basic work zone data specification through collaboration with data producers and data users.
 Longer-term, the goal is to enable collaborative maintenance and expansion of the specification to meet the emerging needs of ADS.

 **Who is involved in developing WZDx?**
 The [Federal Highway Administration (FHWA)](https://www.fhwa.dot.gov/) and [Intelligent Transportation Systems Joint Program Office (ITS JPO)](https://www.its.dot.gov/) co-led the early stages of the WZDx project and remain actively involved along with the [Bureau of Transportation Statistics (BTS)](https://www.bts.gov/), [Federal Motor Carrier Safety Administration (FMCSA)](https://www.fmcsa.dot.gov/), and others in the USDOT.

-Several data producers and data users voluntarily developed v1.1 of the specification in collaboration with USDOT, and have started to set up data feeds based on it:
+Several data producers and data users voluntarily developed v1.1 of the specification in collaboration with USDOT, and have set up data feeds based on the specification.
+These WZDx-compliant feeds and their links can be found in the [Work Zone Data Exchange Feed Registry](https://data.transportation.gov/d/69qe-yiui).
+Data producers with feeds in the registry currently include: Texas Department of Transportation (TxDOT), Massachusetts Department of Transportation (MassDOT), Maricopa County Department of Transportation (MCDOT), and Iowa Department of Transportation (IDOT).
-- The Texas Department of Transportation data feed based on WZDx Specification v2.0 can be found [here](https://datahub.transportation.gov/Roadways-and-Bridges/Work-Zone-Data-Exchange-WZDx-Feed-Registry/69qe-yiui)
-- The Massachusetts Department of Transportation data feed based on WZDx Specification v2.0 can be found [here](https://wzdx.massdot-swzm.com/massdot_wzdx_v2.0.geojson)
-- The Maricopa County Department of Transportation data feed based on WZDx Specification v1.1 can be found [here](https://datahub.transportation.gov/Roadways-and-Bridges/Work-Zone-Data-Exchange-WZDx-Feed-Registry/69qe-yiui), v2.0 can be found [here](https://api.mcdot-its.com/WZDx_v2.0/Activity/Get), and v3.0 can be found [here](https://api.mcdot-its.com/WZDx_v3.0/Activity/Get)
-- The Iowa Department of Transportation data feed based on WZDx Specification v1.1 can be found [here](https://data.iowadot.gov/datasets/iowa-work-zone-data-exchange-wzdx).

 Going forward, the [Work Zone Data Working Group (WZDWG)](https://github.com/usdot-jpo-ode/wzdx/wiki), established under the Federal Geographic Data Committee (FGDC) Transportation Subcommittee (TSC) will maintain the WZDx Specification with the goal of publishing incremental updates to refine the features, attributes, and vocabulary needed to model work zone activity data.